Mykhailo96/code-examples/README.md

     .AddHandler<AccountDeletedHandler>();
 ```

-### Custom Handler Registry and Manager to register event handlers
+### Custom Handler Registry and Manager to register custom event handlers and their dependencies.
 ```csharp
 public static class Extensions
 {